-- Service may be provided via phone, online, or in person at the Help Center to assist with Drop-in and Phone Support traffic as needed as well as any computer lab issues that may arise.
+- Service may be provided via phone, online/web, or in person at the Help Center to assist with high volumes of traffic as needed as well as any computer lab issues that may arise.

 - Assists Help Center Leadership with auditing Help Center incidents to ensure that proper troubleshooting and standard operating procedures are followed for efficient and accurate resolutions.

 - Minimizes escalations by keeping a level of proficiency that allows for software and hardware issues to be resolved within the Help Center.

 - Ensures quality customer service and is a point of contact for escalated Help Center incidents and/or clients that require additional assistance.